 ‘The Broken Heart’ by William Barnes describes a kind woman whose heart was broken by a selfish and cruel man.

 The poem begins with the speaker stating that a woman named Fanny has just suffered a great loss.
 She has been startled by this loss and is at first unable to process it.
 Fanny has been forsaken and has lost the man she loved.
 She mourns for her him with tears falling down her cheeks.

-In the second half of the poem the speaker turns to the man who betrayed her.
+In the second half of the poem, the speaker turns to the man who betrayed her.
 He chastises the man for what he has done and reminds him, via the listener, that God will judge him in the next life.
-Although he may have gotten away with what he did in this moment, he will not be able to forever.
+Although he may have gotten away with what he did at this moment, he will not be able to forever.

 News o’ grief had overteaken

 While vrom zide to zide, wi’ grieven,

 There wer still the ribbon-bow